serilog/serilog-extensions-hosting/README.md

 ### Using the package

-With _Serilog.Hosting_ installed and configured, you can write log messages directly through Serilog or any `ILogger` interface injected by .NET.
+With _Serilog.Extensions.Hosting_ installed and configured, you can write log messages directly through Serilog or any `ILogger` interface injected by .NET.
 All loggers will use the same underlying implementation, levels, and destinations.

 **Tip:** change the minimum level for `Microsoft` to `Warning`